thorsten/phpMyFAQ/docs/installation.md

 Please use your chosen username and your password for your first login into the admin section.

-Some variables that does not change regularly, they can be edited in the file _config/constants.php_.
-You can change the
+Some variables that do not change regularly, they can be edited in the file _config/constants.php_.
+You can change

 - the time zone of your server (default: "Europe/Berlin")
 - the timeout in the admin section (default: 300 minutes)